Dry sodium chloride aerosol

-Highly dispersed dry sodium chloride aerosol (halo-aerosol) of certain concentration range (from 1 to 10 mg/m³) with controlled parameters is the main acting factor of controlled HT.
-The majority of the particles, at least 80%, in generated aerosol environment are that of the respirable size (i.e. particles of 1 – 5 microns), which acts most effectively in all segments of respiratory tract.
+Highly dispersed dry sodium chloride aerosol (halo-aerosol) of the specific concentration range (from 1 to 10 mg/m³) with controlled parameters is the primary acting factor of the Controlled Halotherapy.
+The majority of the particles, at least 80%, in the generated aerosol environment are that of the respirable size (i.e., particles of 1 – 5 microns), which acts most efficiently in all segments of the respiratory tract.

-Due to the dispergational method of dry aerosol formation through a powerful mechanical impact on the salt crystals, such particles receive high surface energy and negative electrical charge.
-Certain physical-chemical properties of dry aerosol determine the nature of HT method, that is distinguished by a multi-component therapeutic effect of extremely small doses of the substance.
+Due to the dispergational method of a dry aerosol formation through a powerful mechanical impact on the salt crystals, such particles receive high surface energy and negative electrical charge.
+Specific physical-chemical properties of the dry aerosol determine the nature of Halotherapy method, that is distinguished by a multi-component therapeutic effect of tiny doses of the substance.

 Aerosols, which contain a lot of particles larger than 5 – 6 microns in size, are not efficient for the respiratory tract.
 At the same time, they can cause irritation and hyper-reactivity, especially in patients prone to bronchospasm.